-First of all, Epis are beautiful guitars.
+- Epiphone Les Pauls are beautiful guitars.
 They look every bit a Les Paul, down to the shiny chrome hardware and vintage tuning pegs and pickguard.
 As stated earlier, don’t let the name on the headstock make up your mind here.
 What other people think does not matter.

-Second, I'm a firm believer that your hands and style have a huge influence over your tone.
+- I'm a firm believer that your hands and style have a huge influence over your tone.
 Think Eddie Van Halen or Yngwie Malmsteen would sound bad playing an Epi?
 Of course not.
 So if you want to get down to it, a guitar is just a tool to express yourself with.

-Why pay several grand when you can get an effective tool for a quarter the price?
+- Why pay several grand when you can get an effective tool for a quarter the price?

 Sure, you have a better chance of finding that gem in the Gibson lineup, but there’s that price thing again.
 Don’t count the Epi out until you’ve tried a bunch and you’re convinced you’ll never find one to meet your liking.

-- Les Paul, not the guitar but the guy whom the guitar is named after, is credited as the inventor of the solid body electric guitar.
+Les Paul, not the guitar but the guy whom the guitar is named after, is credited as the inventor of the solid-body electric guitar.
 He built the first prototype he called “the Log” in the Epiphone factory in 1940.

 The two manufacturers were major competitors throughout the ‘30s and ‘40s, but when Epiphone fell on hard times in 1957 Gibson bought them up.

 Orville Gibson, one of the founders of Gibson, started out making mandolins.
 Today, vintage Gibson mandolins and banjos can go for tens of thousands of dollars on the open market.

 Which Les Paul Should You Get?

-I hope you haven’t read this far looking for a clear-cut answer!
+I hope you haven’t read this far looking for a clear-cut answer.
 The decision is yours alone, and only you can weigh the facts and make the choice.
 But if you’re looking for opinions, here are a few: